Lawrence, Kansas: Sacking

 To calm the increasingly belligerent settlers, the governor of the Kansas Territory, Wilson Shannon, called on the Kansas militia to intervene.
-Shannon had intended for the militia to be composed of Kansans, but Jones mustered a small army of 1,200–1,500 proslavery men, all but about 50 came from Missouri.
+Shannon had intended for the militia to be composed of Kansans, but Jones mustered a small army of 1,200–1,500 proslavery men, all but about 50 of them from Missouri.
 When the citizens of Lawrence learned of Jones's army, they raised up a defensive militia of 600–800 men armed with "Beecher's Bibles".
 Robinson was chosen to direct the city's military operations, the future state senator James Lane was selected as his second-in-command, and a "committee of safety" was also created, which organized squads of about 20 men to keep watch over the city.
 Lawrence was additionally aided by John Brown and his four sons: John Jr., Oliver, Owen, and Watson.
 Five forts of earthwork or rifle pits were constructed, and a solid defense was prepared.
 While both sides were ready for a fight, an outright clash between the two militias was prevented at least in part by the harsh Kansas winter.
 On December 8, Shannon had had enough and ordered representatives from both sides to meet at the proslavery stronghold of Franklin to sign a peace treaty.
 Terms were agreed to, and eventually, after much persuading, the Missouri army reluctantly left the area.
 This conflict, despite its rather diminutive size and scale, would later be known as the "Wakarusa War".

 In the spring of 1856, the proslavery forces, hoping to diminish the power of the anti-slavery settlers, singled out the Kansas Free State, the Herald of Freedom, and the Free State Hotel (the latter of which the NEEAC owned and operated) as "nuisances" that needed to be stopped.
 On April 23, 1856 Sheriff Jones entered Lawrence and attempted to arrest about a dozen members of the extralegal Free-State legislature (a rogue governing body set up in opposition to the official proslavery territorial government).
 During the commotion, Jones was non-fatally shot by a sniper named Charles Lenhart, and Lawrence residents promptly drove the sheriff out of town.
 The people of Lawrence disavowed the act, and they offered a $500 bounty for the sniper's arrest.